finom/rebloom/README.md

 Use the `readonly` prefix to prevent class members from being reassigned.

-Call `use` method to access `store` object properties in your component.
+Call `use` method to access object properties in your component.

 ```ts
 import store from './store';